PlusAuth/ciba-playground/README.md

 This is a demonstration of how OpenID CIBA works on a simple use case.

 > **DISCLAIMER:**
 > This project is **NOT** production grade.
-To simplify implementation, some functions handled in frontend which **SHOULD NOT** be the same in real world applications.
+To simplify implementation, some functions handled at client side which **SHOULD NOT** be the same in real world applications.

 Image below demonstrates the flow.
 To decrease complexity, error cases are excluded.
 ![ciba-poll-flow](public/ciba-poll-flow.png)